5 things to consider when styling a family room extension from our Andersons of Inverurie team

 Kerry from our interior design team has worked on many interior projects over the years, helping clients achieve their desired style in their home.
-After gradually renovating her own home over the past 10 years, Kerry recently got to work with turning her home extension into a stylish open-plan family area - which has proven to be a great home classroom over the last couple of months!
+After gradually renovating her own home over the past 10 years, Kerry recently got to work turning her home extension into a stylish open-plan family area.

-To give you a few tips for planning your new space and interior style, Kerry has shared the 5 steps she followed when styling her family room extension...
+To give you a few tips for planning your new space and interior style, Kerry has shared the 5 main things she considered when styling her family room extension...

 1. Plan your space